Complementarianism: Other religions

-Judaism
+Rabbinic Judaism

-Different movements in Judaism have adopted differing views in gender relations.
+Different movements in Rabbinic Judaism, as distinct from Karaite Judaism, have adopted differing views in gender relations.
 The Lubavitcher Rebbe stated, "In the Divine plan for creation, men and women have distinct, diverse missions.
 These missions complement each other, and together bring the Divine plan to harmonious fruition.
 The role of one is neither higher nor lower than the role of the other: they are simply different."
 Contrasting this, the Reform Jewish movement is entirely egalitarian, both in services and in daily life.
 In North America, the Conservative movement is likewise predominantly egalitarian.
 Although egalitarianism has been adopted in services and life by some of Orthodox Jewry, complementarianism continues to be more prevalent in Orthodox communities.

 Baháʼí Faith

 The Baháʼí Faith proclaims that equality is not to deny that differences in function between women and men exist but rather to affirm the complementary roles men and women fulfill in the home and society at large.
 "The world of humanity is possessed of two wings: the male and the female.
 So long as these two wings are not equivalent in strength, the bird will not fly.
 Until womankind reaches the same degree as man, until she enjoys the same arena of activity, extraordinary attainment for humanity will not be realized; humanity cannot wing its way to heights of real attainment.
 When the two wings … become equivalent in strength, enjoying the same prerogatives, the flight of man will be exceedingly lofty and extraordinary".